 Collection of china 瓷器

-I selected following poem from above book as a good example of his simplistic style:
+I selected the following poem from the book as a good example of his straightforward style:

 The rail ends do not meet...